hliu860/drug_reposition/README.md

-# drug_reposition
-From local local

-Drug repositioning by deep learning
+#Drug-Indication predictin by deep learning
+##With application in drug repositioning